Minimal Session Types for the $\pi$-calculus (Extended Version): Decompose by Composing

 The auxiliary function $\mRts{}{}{\cdot}$, given in~\Cref{pi:f:decomp:firstordertypes} (bottom), is used in~\Cref{pi:table:repo} to decompose \emph{guarded} tail-recursive types: it skips session prefixes until a type of form $\trec{t}S$ is encountered; when that occurs, the recursive type is decomposed using $\mRt{\cdot}$. \end{definition}

 \begin{newaddenv}

-We give the definition of the index function for $\sessp$ recursive types by composing the index function, denoted $\indT{\cdot}$, for \HO recursive types (given in~\Cref{mst:def:indexfunction}) and the encoding of types from~\Cref{top:f:enc:hopi_to_ho} and~\Cref{top:f:enc:ho_to_sessp}.
+We give the definition of the index function for $\sessp$ recursive types by composing the index function~$\indT{\cdot}$ (for \HO recursive types, cf.~\Cref{mst:def:indexfunction}) and the encoding of types from~\Cref{top:f:enc:hopi_to_ho,top:f:enc:ho_to_sessp}.
 This composition is straightforward: notice that $\indT{\cdot}$ counts prefixes of session types, and that the encodings of types from~\Cref{top:f:enc:hopi_to_ho,top:f:enc:ho_to_sessp} do not alter the number of prefixes.

 \begin{definition}[Index function] Let $S$ be an (unfolded) recursive session type.
 The function $\indf{S}$ is defined as follows:

 \end{definition} \end{newaddenv}